ngolebiewski/turtle_code_python/readme.md

 # Turtle Code 🐢

 ## CLI Program: Encode text in binary, represent by n number of turtle images, export hi-res image for print.
+- See the conecpt in interactive action on the webs: https://turtle-encoder.onrender.com/

 ## What?